puppetlabs/puppet-docs/source/pe/2.0/install_basic.markdown

 #### Certname

-The certname is the agent node's site-unique identifier.
+The certname is the agent node's unique identifier.

 This defaults to the node's fully-qualified domain name, but any arbitrary string can be used.
 If hostnames change frequently at your site or are otherwise unreliable, you may wish to use UUIDs or hashed firmware attributes for your agent certnames.